ESD Diploma

 - World Shop Bad Wildungen

-The Framework for Global Development Education emphasizes, among other things, the importance of global learning for primary school students.
-Accordingly, contents of Global Development Education should be included in general education as early as possible.
-The positive consequences of early learning in real-life contexts can be found in the development of openness towards social and cultural diversity, the strengthening of social competencies such as the ability to cooperate and empathy, and the development of a greater understanding of one's own living environment.
+The Orientation Framework for Global Development Education emphasises, among other things, the importance of Global Learning for primary school students.
+According to this, contents of Global Development Education should be included in general education as early as possible.
+The positive consequences of early learning in real-life contexts are reflected in the development of openness towards social and cultural diversity, the strengthening of social competences such as the ability to cooperate and empathy as well as the development of a greater understanding of one's own living environment.

-A very suitable everyday introduction to "fair trade" is offered by working on the topic of "chocolate and cocoa".
-It offers the opportunity to convey the basic idea of fair trade in an interesting and child-friendly way and to deal with complex topics such as production and trade structures, humane working conditions, living wages or reliable trade partnerships in a way that is easy to understand despite their complexity.
+A very suitable introduction to "Fair Trade" close to everyday life is offered by working on the topic of "Chocolate and Cocoa".
+It offers the possibility to convey the basic idea of Fair Trade in an interesting and child-friendly way and to deal with complex topics such as production and trade structures, humane working conditions, living wages or reliable trade partnerships in a way that is easy to understand despite their complexity.

-Within the framework of this module, the children are given the opportunity to independently produce chocolate and to learn about child labor in cocoa cultivation in West Africa, among other things, through a station-based learning program on various Fair Trade topics at the Korbach World Shop.
+Within the framework of this module, the children are given the opportunity to independently produce chocolate and to learn about child labour in cocoa cultivation in West Africa, among other things, through station-based learning on various Fair Trade topics at the Weltladen Korbach.

 In cooperation with the Fair Kaufladen "Findling e.V.", the Eine Welt Gruppe Bad Arolsen offers a child-friendly introduction to the topic of sustainable use of clothing and toys.